Sdamirsa/PanCanAID/README.md

 # Project Steps
 <details>
 <summary>STEP 1: SORTING_Transfer_ANONYMIZATION<</summary>
-We collected data from centers in folders, named as patient ID (e.g. admission).
+We collected data from centres in folders, named as patient ID (e.g. admission).
 We want to clean these directories, so
 I: Each CT study is placed in one folder
 II: Store cases in an excel file, with its dicom files in the table, and all other variables (outcome, clinical, pathology data) stored here.
-We call this master key, which also contains patient id (un-anonymized) along with the key for anonymization.
+We call this master key, which also contains the patient id (un-anonymized) along with the key for anonymization.
 III: Transfer dicom-pnly files to new destination and anonymize these images.
 </details>